Auditory processing disorder

 - checking students’ understanding by asking them to rephrase

-- presenting verbal information in at least one other format to support comprehension, such as adding images, written instructions, graphic organisers or multimedia presentations
+- presenting verbal information in at least 1 other format to support comprehension (for example, adding images, written instructions, graphic organisers or multimedia presentations)

 - teaching and reinforcing the learning of specific listening skills and behaviours, such as active listening, questioning, restating